 - Insert ice cream sticks into your ice cream moulds (I use Silikomart moulds), then spoon the ice cream mixture in, leaving a small gap at the top to cover with raspberry jam.
 Place in the freezer to firm up for an hour.

 - Add the chia jam to the top of the firmed up ice cream.
 Place back in the freezer to set overnight.

 - To make the coating, gently melt together the dark chocolate and coconut oil in a bain marie, stirring smooth.
 Remove from the heat, then dunk in your set ice creams – the chocolate should firm up almost immediately.
-Drizzle over the white chocolate.
-Eat immediately, or store in the freezer until ready to enjoy – remove around 10 minutes before eating, or until slightly softened.
+Eat after five to ten minutes at room temperature, or store in the freezer until ready to enjoy – remove around 10 minutes before eating, or until slightly softened.